zeph-yr/AccessAbility/README.md

 ## Scores
 - **In-Map:** Score is only for the color you are playing
-- **Results Page and Submission:** If submitting, score will be as if you missed all the other color blocks.
-You can disable score submission and still keep your BeatSavior and SliceVisualizer Data
+- **Results Page and Submission:** If submitting, score will be a pass as if you missed all the other color blocks.
+You can disable score submission and still keep your BeatSavior and SliceVisualizer Data but local scores and replays will not be saved.

 ## Play One Handed Dodge-Cube
 - Set Disappearing Distance to 0.
 This means the other color blocks *will* reach you, so try not to hit the wrong color!